 Houses of multiple occupation (HMOs) are made up of separate households within a shared building.
-Singe adult households or single responsible adult households within a shared building can be in a support bubble with one other household from outside of the shared home.
+If you are eligible to form a support bubble and live within a shared building you can be in a support bubble with one other household from outside of the shared home.

 If you share facilities such as bathrooms or kitchens with other people, you do not need to enter into a support bubble with those people in order to be in the same room as them.
 However, as an absolute maximum you should do so in groups of up to 4 people at a time, not including any children aged under 11.

 Children and parental responsibility

 Where parental responsibility is shared, existing arrangements can continue and the child can move between both parents, and therefore between both parents’ households and any support bubble.
 The child should be considered to be part of the household or support bubble of the parent they are with at any particular time.
 In other words if either or both parents form a support bubble with a household which does not include the other parent, the child could continue to move freely between the parents, and be part of both support bubbles (i.e. the child does not have to socially distance within the support bubble, whichever parent they are with).

 For children who do not live in the same household as their parents and have existing arrangements in place to visit and safely have contact, these arrangements can continue.
 This could include children in foster care, children’s homes and adoptive placements.

 All of the above rules are legal requirements, and by entering into a support bubble which does not comply with these rules, or by acting as if you were in a support bubble where you are not, you will be committing a criminal offence.